 Overall verdict, in simple words, It’s worth an upgrade 🙂

-I’ll be sharing alot of new photographs that i’ll be shooting on my Nikon Z series cameras, so please check out my Instagram page by clicking here and if you found this review helpful, please give me a follow on Instagram 🙂 and feel free to ask any questions.
+I’ll be sharing a lot of new example photos with Nikon Z cameras, so please check out my Instagram page by clicking here and feel free to ask any questions.